ITU-BDSA2025-GROUP4/Chirp/docs/report.md

 # Design and Architecture of _Chirp!_

 ## Domain model
-The domain model comprises four concrete classes and one abstract base class derived from the ASP.NET Core Identity library.
-On the *Chirp!* platform, users are represented by the `Author` class.
+The domain model comprises four concrete classes and one abstract base class derived from the ASP.NET Identity library.
+On the *Chirp!* platform, users are represented by the `Author` class. `Author` inherits from `IdentityUser`, which is part of the ASP.NET Identity library.
 Relationships where one `Author` follows another are represented by the `Follow` class.
 The `Cheep` class represents messages that an `Author` can make, while responses to those messages are modeled by the `Reply` class.

 ![bg right:50% 100%](./images/domain-model.svg)